Want to drive in Russia? Before you get behind the wheel, get up to speed with motoring in Russia with our guide.

-Learn if you need a Russian driving licence and how to pass the Russian driving test.
-This guide also explains requirements, laws, driving schools and international driver’s licences in Russia.
+Do you need a Russian driving licence?
+Are you going to able to pass the Russian driving test?
+Find out with this guide, which also explains requirements, laws, driving schools and international driver’s licences in Russia.

 This guide to getting a Russian driving licence includes: